OscarVelandia/learning-nextjs/README.md

 ### `<Link />` component
-Allows to do *client side navigation* this means that the page transition happens using JavaScript, instead of the browser (with the <a> tag, the navigation is with the browser) when the navigation is in the browser the page is recharged.
-Apart of this, the *<Link>* component function almost like an *<a>* tag but taking in account the next.js Routing, as example, if we need to go to the route:
+Allows to do *client side navigation* this means that the page transition happens using JavaScript, instead of the browser -with the `<a>` tag, the navigation is with the browser- when the navigation is in the browser the page is recharged.
+Apart of this, the `<Link>` component function almost like an `<a>` tag but taking in account the next.js Routing, as example, if we need to go to the route:

 * *domainName.com/posts/first-post*, the `href` property of our Link component will be `/posts/first-post`
 * *domainName.com*, the `href` property of our Link component will be `/`